justeattakeaway/pie/apps/pie-docs/src/foundations/radius/overview.md

 ---
 ## Why do we use radius?

-Radius aids us in emphasising and highlighting specific design features in our products.
+Radius helps us emphasise and highlight specific design features in our products.
 It's easier to scan an interface by following circles and curves rather than abrupt edges, which can disrupt our line of sight.

 ---